Top 3 museums

-National Museum of Ireland-Decorative Arts & History is situated in Collins Barracks, an imposing neo-classical building constructed in 1702 as an army barrack.
+National Museum of Ireland-Decorative Arts & History is situated in Collins Barracks, an imposing neo-classical building constructed in 1702 as barracks.

 Other museums and art galleries

 The Hugh Lane Gallery was established in 1908.
-It is the oldest modern and contemporary art gallery in Ireland with works of art by Irish and international artists.
+It is the oldest art gallery in Ireland with works of art by Irish and international artists.

 The Irish Museum of Modern Art (IMMA) houses a large collection of modern and contemporary art by both Irish and international artists.

 The National Museum of Ireland - Natural History, also known as the Dead Zoo, houses a large collection of animals from abroad and from Ireland.